merenlab/merenlab.org/software/anvio/help/main/programs/anvi-script-get-coverage-from-bam/index.md

   display: true
 ---

-Get nucleotide-level, contig-level, or bin-level coverage values from a BAM file.
+Get nucleotide-level, contig-level, or bin-level coverage values from a BAM file very rapidly.
+For other anvi&#x27;o programs that are designed to profile BAM files, see `anvi-profile` and `anvi-profile-blitz`.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.